WHAT GOES IN… MUST COME OUT

 How Much Probiotics and Prebiotics Should You Give Your Dog?

 Probiotics are measured by colony forming units (CFU’s) and best to be taken with meals.
-Ark Naturals’ Gentle Digest products gives users a “recommended use” based on the weight of their dog.
-However, every product on the market will have its own instructions, so be sure to check the label before giving to your dog.
+Ark Naturals’ Gentle Digest product gives users a “recommended use” based on the weight of their dog.
+However, every product on the market will have its own instructions, so be sure to check the label before giving it to your dog.
 If you’re unsure of what dosage or kind of probiotics/prebiotics to give your pup, talk to your veterinarian.
 You want to make sure that it is okay for your dog to take a probiotic/prebiotic and explore what the correct dosage is to administer to your pup.

 But wait!
 When should I start giving my dog a Probiotic/Prebiotic?
 Stay tuned as our next article will share signs that your dog needs a boost.